 Cell phone companies must provide data roaming, at no extra charge above voice roaming; the only exceptions would have to be “reasonable”, as in to prevent spam and so on.

 Cell phone companies must provide data roaming, but they can charge for it: prices just have to be “commercially” reasonable.
 In other words, the cell phone companies couldn’t try to weasel out of offering data roaming by making it so expensive nobody would want to pay for it.

-The court chose the third option because, they said, in Cellco there were 16 extra criteria and a “catchall”, which together amounted to a more flexible “commercially reasonable” standard.
-That is why roaming charges in America are quite high.
+The court chose the third option because, they said, the FCC data roaming rule had 16 good criteria and a “catchall”, which together amounted to a more flexible “commercially reasonable” standard.
+That is why roaming charges in America are now quite high.

 So in Verizon v.
 FCC, the court wrote that if the OIO rules were changed to allow “commercially reasonable” packet discrimination, as in letting Netflix pay an ISP to deliver its movies faster, then the rules “might” no longer be common carrier rules.34